DOI-ONRR/blog-nrrd/src/pages/agile-methodology/index.md

 ### More information

-Did you know that the ODDD team has a wiki page, where you can learn more about the team?
+Did you know that the ODDD team has a [wiki page](https://github.com/ONRR/nrrd/wiki) where you can learn more about the team?

  - To read about the team’s best practices for working as an efficient and high-performing remote team read the following:  [Working as a distributed team](https://github.com/ONRR/nrrd/wiki/Basics-for-making-distributed-work-work)